Tejas-H5/Calculator/Readme.md

 - variables
 - ternary operator like condition ? x : y
 - tensors like `T(1200, 700)`
+- For loop construct.
+    - classic init, check, iterate c style
 ### What do I want to add next?
 - For loop construct.
-    - classic init, check, iterate c style
-    - also range based i := some list type thing
+    - also range based for loop. `for i in [thing]`
+        - I dont care for it

 - Functions

+- common math funcs
+    - matrix multiplication
+    - vector math
+    - quaternions
+- common elementwise tensor x number funcs

+- `image()` function that accepts a tensor and displays it as an image
+- `plot()` function that accepts two lists, and plots x and ys with a line

 - array programming like in Sverchok blender addon. basically, a node that was like f(x : float) -> float would implicitly be f(x : float[]) -> float[] by applying the function elementwise, and the number of dimensions is infinite.
     - If a function expects types (T1, T2, ... , Tn), then we first check if the arguments passed in were correct, and evaluate normally.